-You are being cared for by someone or need help.
+You are being cared for by someone or you need help.

 You have lived in Spain for at least 5 years in total and for the 2 consecutive years before the date of your application.
 In case of dependent minors, the parents or guardian needs to meet this requirement.

 The process is lengthy.
-It can take at least 2 years until you receive the first care or benefits.
+It might take at least 2 years before you receive the first care or benefits.
 It is therefore important to apply as soon as possible.

 To make the application, ask your Social Services office for the forms.
 You will need to provide them the following documents:

-Copy of a valid NIE and Passport.
+Copy of a valid TIE and Passport.
 If your current residence document does not show the 5 years of residency required to apply, also show a copy of a previous residency document.